 To make sure your content is working for you, pick three to five themes that are relevant to your expertise or your company’s industry.
 Brainstorm topics that fall in these categories that could appeal to your audience, and create high-quality, informative content.
 While you want to maintain some consistency when it comes to publishing content, never sacrifice quality for quantity.
 7.5 million blog posts are published every single day on WordPress sites alone, and you have to remember that when it comes to SEO and ORM, if you’re not first (or right near the top), you may as well be last.

-4. Monitor Your Online Presence
+4. Monitoring and Managing Your Online Presence Regularly

 Once you have conducted your initial audit of your online presence and reputation, you’ll need to stay up-to-date.
 As I said earlier, reputation management is an iterative process, and you can’t do it effectively if you don’t know what you’re working with.